 You can watch these shrimps in their activities and will usually find them grazing on various parts of the aquarium.
 This could be the plants, moss, algae, or substrate.

-One of the most appealing or defining characteristic of this species is their red color, which is graded.
+One of the most appealing or defining characteristics of this species is their red color, which is graded.
 The grading system goes from the deepest red color to paler shades with only occasional red spots.

 In terms of size, female Cherry Shrimp can measure up to 1.5 inches in length.
 They are also usually more colorful.
 Meanwhile, their male counterparts tend to be a little bit shorter and have a paler countenance.